CV Pipeline Customization#

 In accuracy mode, object masks are overlaid on the video and provided as input to VLM.
 To disable mask overlay, change segmenterType: 1 to segmenterType: 0 in config config_tracker_NvDCF_accuracy_SAM2.yml.

-Example: Step by Step Guide to Customize the CV Pipeline to High Accuracy Mode#
+Example: Guide to Customize the CV Pipeline to High Accuracy Mode#

-As mentioned in the last section, VSS CV pipeline defaults to performance mode.
-In this section, we will provide the steps for customizing the CV pipeline to high accuracy mode.
+VSS CV pipeline defaults to performance mode.
+This section provides the steps for customizing the CV pipeline to high accuracy mode.

-1. Clear PVC cache in order to delete stale TensorRT engines using the following command:
+1. Clear the PVC cache to delete stale TensorRT engines using the following command:

 sudo microk8s kubectl delete pvc vss-ngc-model-cache-pvc

 1. VLM that gives the best accuracy is GTP-4o.
-Hence set openai api key secret:
+Set the openai api key secret:

 export OPENAI_API_KEY=<your_openai_api_key>